SirenaAlyceDev/nextjs-portfolio/posts/welcome-to-techincolr.md

 You will be apart of a supportive, inspiring, lively community

 Writing Style

 Encouraging yet spunky

-Why should someone read my posts?

-If you are a woman of color looking to develop a career in STEM, then look no further.

-Lover of Data, Design and Development?
-Then this is whether you need to be.

 What will they get from my posts?